peroks/model/README.md

-# Models: objects with internal data validation
+# Models: Classes with built-in data validation

-The `Model` base class included in this package extends the built-in PHP `ArrayObject` class with internal data validation.
+The `Model` base class included in this package extends the built-in PHP `ArrayObject` class with built-in data validation.

 ## Reason why